Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 If $\pi_1(M)$ is abelian, then $\psi_n$ is surjective\footnote{In \cite{Ha}, Habiro has obtained similar result, showing that the natural surgery map gives a surjection from the space of Jacobi diagrams with $H_1(M)$-colored univalent vertices to the graded quotient in his filtration, without any assumption on $\pi_1(M)$.
 The techniques used in Proposition~\ref{prop:psi-surjective} are almost the same as those used in Habiro's result.}. \end{Prop} \begin{proof} First, we prove that the assignment $\Gamma\mapsto [K;G]$ gives a well-defined map

-Let $[K;G]$ and $[K';G']$ be two forest schemes of degree $n$, size $k$ that correspond to a monomial $\Lambda_M$-colored graph $\Gamma\in \calG_n^ (S^1;\Lambda_M)$.
+Let $[K;G]$ and $[K';G']$ be two forest schemes of degree $n$, size $k$ that correspond to a monomial $\Lambda_M$-colored graph $\Gamma\in \calG_n^ (S^1;\Lambda_M)$, which have only disk-leaves.
+These forest schemes both belongs to $\calK_n(M)$.
 Then $[K;G]$ and $[K';G']$ are related by a sequence of the following moves: \begin{enumerate} \item A crossing change of knot. \item A crossing change between edges of tree claspers. \item A crossing change between an edge of a tree clasper and knot. \item A bordism change of knot. \item A bordism change of an edge of a tree clasper. \item A swapping of a node and a disk-leaf that correspond to trivalent verteces. \end{enumerate} In each case, the difference of a change is given by an element of $\calK_{n+1,k+1}(M)$.
 Indeed, the case (1) is obvious.
 In the cases (2) and (3), the difference is of the form $[K;G_1\cup C,G_2,\ldots,G_k]-[K;G_1,\ldots,G_k]$, where $C$ is an $I$-clasper whose leaves may link with edges of tree claspers as follows.

 The right hand side is obtained by Habiro's move 12 of \cite[Proposition~2.7]{Ha}.
 The two boxes can be moved by Habiro's move 11 along the tree claspers toward the univalent ends, so that the component $T$ including the node in the right hand side of the above picture does not have boxes.